yangyating1998/yangyating1998.github.io/index.md

 </p>

 <p>
-My current research interests include health communication, dyadic communication, and identity and equality.
+My current research interests include health communication, dyadic communication, identity, and equality.
+I am particularly interested in studying the role of communication in changing environments.
 I believe the constructive power of communication and enjoy the journey of exploring the unknown and contributing to discipline development and practical application of communication.
 </p>

 <p>